 This video on organising your linen closet has some helpful tips too.

 #9.
 Get on Top of the Toys

-If you are like me and space is at a premium or you have a small closet or wardrobe, then this tip might help to maximise hanging space by using shelf brackets repurposed with Enudden hanger clips from Ikea.
+If you are like me and space is at a premium or you have a small closet or wardrobe, then this tip might help to maximise hanging space by using shelf brackets with single hanger clips.